Struki84/exa/openai_search/openai_search.md

 }
 </style>

 > Be safe with your API keys.
-Make sure they are not hardcoded in your code or added in a git repository to prevent leaking them to the public.
+Make sure they are not hardcoded in your code or added to a git repository to prevent leaking them to the public.

 You can create an `.env` file in the root of your project and add the following to it: